vkrasnov/h2-compression-dictionaries/draft-vkrasnov-h2-compression-dictionaries.md

 dictionaries, significantly improving overall compression ratio for a given connection.

-In addition this document proposes to define a set of industry standard, static, dictionaries to be used with any Lempel-Ziv based compression for the common textual MIME types prelevant on the web.
+In addition, this document proposes to define a set of industry standard, static, dictionaries to be used with any Lempel-Ziv based compression for the common textual MIME types prevalent on the web.

 --- middle